What is a Spouse Visa extension?

 English language criteria

-The non-British spouse needs to show that they still meet the Spouse Visa English language requirement.
-For a Spouse Visa extension UK application doing this is usually very straightforward.
+UK Spouse Visa extension requirements include the non-British spouse showing that they still meet the Spouse Visa English language requirement.
+For a UK Spouse Visa extension application doing this is usually very straightforward.

 You meet the English language criteria for this category of Family Visa if you: